 Before You Go

 1. Book an appointment with Student Health for a Travel Consult at least 4 weeks before your trip, and learn about recommended vaccines and prescription medicines based on your destination and activities.
+Group consultations for field trips are available.
+Choose Schedule an Appointment, Travel Services, Travel Consult and follow the booking steps.

 2. The best practice is to develop a Field Safety Plan; a completed Field Safety Plan is required to borrow equipment from EH&S.